benchopt/benchopt/doc/api.rst

 ~~~~~~~~~~~~~~~~~~

 :func:`benchopt.BaseObjective.skip`: hook to allow skipping configurations of
 objective.
-It is executed after ``get_data`` to skip if current objective is
+It is passed the results of ``Dataset.get_data``, and should skip
-not compatible with dataset.
+if the current objective is not compatible with this dataset.

 :func:`benchopt.BaseSolver.skip`: hook to allow skipping configurations of
 solver.
-It is executed right after ``set_objective`` to skip if solver
+It is passed the results of ``set_objective``, and should skip if
-if not compatible with objective and/or dataset parameters.
+the solver is not compatible with objective and/or dataset parameters.
-Refer to :ref:`Advanced usage <skiping_solver>` for an example.
+Refer to :ref:`Advanced usage <skipping_solver>` for an example.

 :func:`benchopt.BaseSolver.get_next`: hook called repeatedly after ``run``
 to change the sampling points for a given solver.
 It is called with the